vinayvenu/avni-c4gt-diary/Light_Yagami.md

 #### New moves learnt
 - Get to know about how server and web connect through network.

+### Week 9 (06/08/2024 - 12/08/2024)
+Updation of server code for MetadataDifference and structure of output.

+#### New moves learnt
+- how to write efficient and optimize code for multi user system.
+- structure of output.

+  #### New moves learnt
+- how to compare the nested object json form.

 #### Challenges, victories and defeats
    N.A